Last Updated on August 3, 2022 by Michelle Ball

 Most districts outline certain parameters for the granting of intradistrict transfer requests such as the new school having a program not at the school of residence, the school where the student resides being persistently dangerous, a court order, bullying, or the mental health of the student, among other possible student transfer bases.

 Students who are in special education may be transferred without ever applying via this process, if their IEP (Individualized Educational Program) team places them due to services needed at a particular school.

 Sometimes an involuntary intradistrict transfer may be imposed on a student who has committed a harmful act and/or agreed to by their parent to avoid a school expulsion.

-Student rights, transfer, expulsion and special education lawyer Michelle Ball assists parents with transfer filings and appeals within a school district and at county boards of education.
-As a student lawyer in Sacramento California, Michelle Ball can help families in places like Fresno, Roseville, San Clemente, Tahoe, Antelope, Vallejo, Susanville, Barstow, and many other towns.
+Student rights lawyer Michelle Ball assists parents with transfer filings and appeals within a school district and at county boards of education.
+As a student attorney in Sacramento California, Michelle Ball can help families in places like Fresno, Roseville, San Clemente, Tahoe, Antelope, Vallejo, Susanville, Barstow, and many other towns.